kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 [//]: # (This means you do not need to explicitly create links between `Pods` and you almost never need to deal with mapping container ports to host ports.)

-This model provides you with the following advantages:
+This model offers you the following advantages:

-* clean, backwards-compatible model approach where `Pods` can be treated much like VMs or physical hosts. from the perspectives of port allocation, networking,
+* clean, backwards-compatible approach where `Pods` can be treated much like VMs or physical hosts from the perspectives of port allocation, networking,
 * supports naming, service discovery, [load balancing](/docs/concepts/services-networking/ingress/#load-balancing), application configuration and migration.